stefansnaerh/Back-end-REST-API/README.md

 ## Back-end - REST API

-I followed the tutorial at ( https://blog.logrocket.com/nodejs-expressjs-postgresql-crud-rest-api-example/#settingupanexpressjsserver ) starting at Setting up an Express.js server whitch was the minimum requirement for this project.
+I followed the tutorial at ( https://blog.logrocket.com/nodejs-expressjs-postgresql-crud-rest-api-example/#settingupanexpressjsserver ) starting at Setting up an Express.js server witch was the minimum requirement for this project.

 <img src="./screenshot.png">